sockjs/sockjs-client/README.md

    different server than your main web site.
  * There is a support for at least one streaming protocol for every major browser.
+ * Streaming transports should work cross-domain and should support cookies (for cookie-based sticky sessions).
  * Polling transports are be used as a fallback for old browsers and hosts behind restrictive proxies.
  * Connection establishment should be fast and lightweight.